NCCA/PCCSlides/docs/README.md

 See the SampleLecture/slides.md file for examples of how to write slides and all the current features / modules added.
 If you need more put it into a new branch and I will try to add it.

-# How to add to Slides
+## How to add to Slides

 For simplicity it is best to create a branch for each slide update you make, this will make tracking and merging easier.
+Due to the layout of the javascript projects everything must be pathed relative, or with ../js/ etc.

+# Labs

+The labs will get rendered from the README.md file in the labs folder, this is a standard markdown file and should be updated in the same way as the slides.md file only this will be rendered using the github markdown renderer.

+It is possible to add script tags in the top for things like asciinema etc, but again this must be pathed relative to the index.html file.